 FCS_COP.1 Cryptographic operation requires a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
 The specified algorithm and cryptographic key sizes can be based on an assigned standard; dependencies are discussed in chapter 7.4.1.4.

 The following additional specific security functionality is implemented in the TOE:

 - Rivest-Shamir-Adleman (RSA)1

-- Elliptic Curve Cryptography (EC)
+- Elliptic Curve Cryptography (EC)1

 - Advanced Encryption Standard (AES)

 - Triple Data Encryption Standard (TDES)

+- Cipher based Message Authentication Code (CMAC)

 - CIPURSE[TM] Cryptographic Library (CCL)

-The RSA cryptographic library, regardless of the version chosen, is offered in two parts: The 2k part of the RSA library can be used for key lengths of up to 2048 bits and the 4k part of the RSA library can be used for key lengths of up to 4096 bits.

-The additional function of the EC library in the version v2.07.003, providing the primitive elliptic curve operations, does not add specific security functionality.
+The RSA cryptographic library is offered in two parts: The 2k part of the RSA library can be used for key lengths of up to 2048 bits and the 4k part of the RSA library can be used for key lengths of up to 4096 bits.
+The additional functions of the EC library provide the primitive elliptic curve operations and do not add specific security functionality.

 This TOE can come with both crypto co-processors accessible, or with a blocked SCP or with a blocked Crypto2304T, or with both crypto co-processors blocked.
 The blocking depends on the customer demands prior to the production of the hardware.
-In case the SCP is blocked, no AES and DES computation supported by hardware is possible.
+In case the SCP is blocked, no AES and DES respectively CMAC computation, as well as CCL operation supported by hardware is possible.
 In case the Crypto2304T is blocked, no RSA and EC computation supported by hardware is possible.
 No accessibility of the deselected cryptographic co-processors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic co-processors.
+End of note.